 We realize how intimidating it can be for an accident victim to have to deal on their own with the insurance adjusters or the legal representatives of the party at fault.
 Our personal injury attorneys have years of experience with handling car accidents in New York and we have helped hundreds of clients win the compensation to which they are legally entitled.

 Whether it is to negotiate with the insurance company or to take your case to trial, we can manage the legal aspects of your case while you focus your energy on recovering your health.
-Call Rosenberg, Minc, Falkoff & Wolff, LLP today at 1-800-660-2264 or contact us online for a free case evaluation.
+Call Rosenberg, Minc, Falkoff & Wolff, LLP today at 1-800-660-2264 or

 |$15 Million - Jury Award for Brain Injury|